CrisisNLP/lrec16_tools/README.md

 | Biological       | Ebola virus outbreak             | Worldwide          | English  | 5,107,139   | 2014-08-02 | 2014-10-27 |
 | Airline Accident | Malaysia Airlines flight #MH370  | Malaysia           | English  | 4,507,157   | 2014-03-11 | 2014-07-12 |

+Details of the labeled datasets and OOV dictionaries will be available soon.

 ---
 Thank you!